Student loan overpayments

 - Making a mistake while filling in the student loan section of the HM Revenue & Customs (HMRC) starter checklist form.
 If you entered the wrong information here, your employer may have recorded you as being on the wrong plan.

-Can I have been paying too little?
+Can I have been paying too little because I'm on the wrong plan?

 If you're in this situation and it later becomes clear to HMRC and the SLC that you're on the wrong plan, the good news is you won't have to make up any historic underpayments.
 However, you will have Plan 1 deductions taken in future.

-If you voluntarily repay you can't later reclaim
+If you voluntarily repay you CAN'T later reclaim

 This guide is all about helping people who've accidentally overpaid their student loan, because they've started repaying too early, overpaid in a year or have repaid after clearing their debt.